Trump declines to comment on report Kim invited him to North Korea

 “For the sake of the success of another summit, their working-level teams should meet and have primary discussions on the outcome of the summit,” Kang said.

-Reporting by Steve Holland in Washington and Jack Kim and Hyonhee Shin in Seoul; Additional reporting by Michelle Nichols in New York and Arshad Mohammed in Washington; Editing by Robert Birsel and Sandra Maler
+Reporting by Steve Holland in Washington and Jack Kim and Hyonhee Shin in Seoul; Additional reporting by Michelle Nichols in New York and David Brunnstrom and Arshad Mohammed in Washington; Editing by Robert Birsel, Sandra Maler and Lincoln Feast.